Mission Statement

 A sweet collaboration!

-The Maple Hill Urban Farm is located in Ottawa’s Greenbelt, and it’s managed by farmer Don Trott.
+The Maple Hill Urban Farm is located in Ottawa’s Greenbelt, and it’s managed by farmer Don Trott, who fundamentally believes the world need more farmers.
 The farm is an ideal environment of sustainable food production.
-Farmer Don is committed to teaching and sharing the benefits of gown food naturally, and collaborating with others in the community who have a similar approach to gardening and giving back.
+Farmer Trott is committed to teaching and sharing the benefits of growing food naturally, and collaborating with others in the community who have a similar approach to gardening and giving back.

-With the kind support of Farmer Don, team BCCG joined the allotment garden community at the Maple Hill Urban Farm in 2024.
-He cleared a generous plot of land that we used to grow fresh vegetables that we donated to the food bank.
+With the kind support of Farmer Trott, team BCCG joined the allotment garden community at the Maple Hill Urban Farm in 2024.
+He cleared a generous plot of land that we used to grow fresh produce.
+The vegetables were donated to the FAMSAC Food Cupboard, strengthening our BCCG goal to support food insecure families.

 It takes a village